dmitrymmm/phonebooking/README.md

 # Phonebooking
 **Phone Booking Sample Application**

 This is Java 17 Spring Boot Applicartion.
-Please not that is was developed in 3-4 hours timeframe and is not a complete solution.
+Please note that is was developed in 3-4 hours timeframe and is not a complete solution.
 It consists of application, services, endpoints and tests.
 Gradle is used for build automation.